hongj77/audit-display/README.md

 audit-display
 =============

-Creates a display of JSON objects from the data in audit-trails.
+Creates a display of JSON objects from the data in audit-trails used on Onping 2.0